How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 PRO TIPS FOR WASHING VINTAGE CLOTHES

-I strongly advise that you always choose to hand wash your vintage clothes over machine washing, even if the latter is acceptable.
+I strongly advise that you always choose to hand-wash your vintage clothes over machine washing, even if the latter is acceptable.
 Why risk accidental damage?
-You will prolong the life of your precious clothes by caring for them the proper way.
+You will prolong the life of your precious clothes by caring for them properly.

 How to store vintage clothes the right way.

-I hope that the article will help answer all your questions regarding the dos and don’ts when it comes to storing vintage clothes the proper way.
+I hope that the article will help answer all your questions regarding the dos and don’ts when it comes to storing vintage clothes properly.

 How to wash vintage clothes!